Kierstin Cates Kennedy

 MD, MHM

-Jeffrey J. Glasheen, MD, MHM is the Director of the Institute for Healthcare Quality, Safety and Efficiency, the Associate Dean for Clinical Affairs—Quality and Safety Education and Professor of Medicine with Tenure at the University of Colorado Scholl of Medicine.
-The IHQSE offers multiple distinct development programs in quality, safety and healthcare leadership having trained over 3000 participants.
-It is the only quality development program in the country to be associated with improvements in publicly-reported hospital quality rankings.
+Dr. Glasheen is the Director of the Institute for Healthcare Quality, Safety and Efficiency, the Associate Dean for Clinical Affairs—Quality and Safety Education, and Professor of Medicine with Tenure at the University of Colorado School of Medicine.
+The IHQSE offers multiple distinct development programs in quality, safety, and healthcare leadership having trained more than 3,000 participants.
+It is the only quality development program in the country to be associated with improvements in publicly reported hospital quality rankings.

 Dr. Glasheen is a former member of the Society of Hospital Medicine (SHM) Board of Directors and past chair of the SHM Academic and Annual Meeting Committees.
 He is also the past chair of the American Board of Internal Medicine (ABIM) Hospital Medicine Committee charged with overseeing the Recognition of Focused Practice in Hospital Medicine board certification for hospitalists.
 He was the course director for the 2010 Academic Hospitalist Leadership Summit and is the director of the Academic Hospitalist Academy, an annual four-day meeting aimed at developing early academic hospitalists’ career skills.
 He is a past winner of the SHM Award for Excellence in Teaching and the University of Colorado School of Medicine’s Outstanding Clinical Science Teacher Award.
 He is the former editor of The Hospitalist news magazine and former Senior Deputy Editor of the Journal of Hospital Medicine.